Lammergeier Birdwatching in southern Spain

-This is a 5-day Lammergeier Birding Tour in Spain’s Largest Natural Park, Cazorla, Segura & Las Villas.
-This tour is available on request and is a relaxing-paced tour that offers some of the best wilderness landscapes in the whole Iberian Peninsula.
-It is here we offer the opportunity to see the Lammergeier soaring freely amongst the high sierras of Andalucía.
-Just a brief fact-file about flora & fauna:
+This is a 5-day Lammergeier Birding Tour in Spain’s largest protected area, Cazorla, Segura & Las Villas Natural Park.
+This relaxing-paced tour is available on request and introduces you to some of the best wilderness landscapes in the whole of the Iberian Peninsula.
+Here there are good birding opportunities to see the Lammergeier, or Bearded Vulture, soaring freely amongst the high sierras of Andalucía.

-Would you enjoy a specialist trip to see some glorious Iberian Lynx's?
-Have a look at the Iberian Lynx Tour, Andujar, Spain.
+Interested in Lammergeier birding but would also like to enjoy a specialist trip to see Iberian Lynx?
+Have a look at our Iberian Lynx Tour, Andujar, Spain.

 Alternative Tour Name: The Lammergeier in Spain’s Largest Natural Park